Times of India

 ‘DRESS DEBATE IS RUBBISH’: IF DRESS IS AN ISSUE WHY ARE SARI-CLAD WOMEN RAPED?

-In most incidents assaulter’s have made an issue of ‘jeans or sleeveless dresses’.
+In most incidents assaultersr’s have made an issue of ‘jeans or sleeveless dresses’.
 Sociologists dismiss dress as a debatable point.
-Women across the world are assaulted and raped irrespective of how they dress.
+Women across the world are assaultersd and raped irrespective of how they dress.
 “It’s rubbish, just an excuse to assault women.
 Why are rural and Dalit women raped in large numbers?
 Is it because they wear jeans?” says sociologist, Sudha Sitaram.
-According to Professor of sociology, Asha Bajpai, even three-year-old children are raped.
+According to Professor of sociology, Asha Bajpai, even three-years -old children are raped.
 “I don’t think dress can ever be a reason.
-Women in saris and burqas are assaulted.
+Women in saris and burqas are assaultersd.
 We shouldn’t be getting into such debates,” she added.